moeamaya/architechie/src/pages/team/index.md

   - image: /img/1_mg1_sxmkbggskcp_n8pmma.png
     name: Blake Hudelson
     text: >
-      Blake is a design leader and educator working at the intersection of technology and design.
-Blake has designed interactive experiences, connected products, mobile and web interfaces, and environments for a range of clients including Google, CBS, the Exploratorium Science Museum, and the United States Department of Defense.<br><br> Currently, he works as a lead designer at Google ATAP and teaches at California College of the Arts.
+      Blake is a designer and educator working at the intersection of technology and design.
+Blake has designed interactive experiences, connected products, mobile and web interfaces, and environments for a range of clients including Google, CBS, the Exploratorium Science Museum, and the United States Department of Defense.<br><br> Currently, he works as a designer at Google ATAP and teaches at California College of the Arts.
       Blake holds an Master of Architecture from California College of the Arts and B.S. from Cal Poly, SLO.
   - image: /img/1_3yp4kxcdtm6oc3vb9it2wa.png
     name: Gavin Johns
     text: >